jaz303/taylor/README.md

 ## <a name='limitations'></a>Current Limitations

-(aka missing features that you'd expect in a real package manager/build tool)
+AKA missing features that you'd expect to find in a real package manager/build tool.

 ### Easy